dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 # O.I.F.
-(OpenC2 Integration Fabric) Orchestrator Walk Through
+(OpenC2 Integration Framework) Orchestrator Walk Through

 This document provides a detailed walkthrough of the installation, configuration, and basic operations of the OIF Orchestrator.